Integrations/Playwright

 Playwright MCP integration

 When Playwright runs as an MCP server, AI agents call tools like browser_navigate,browser_click, andbrowser_fill through the MCP protocol.
-Veto wraps the MCP client to authorize every tool call before it reaches the Playwright server.
+Veto wraps the MCP client to check each governed tool call before it reaches the Playwright server.

 import { Client } from "@modelcontextprotocol/sdk/client/index.js"